JoeyyScott/general-gielinor-game/README.md

 - #### Site Owner Goals

-	+ As a **site owner**, I want the user to be greeted with brief introduction message and a run down on how to play the game so they can easily understand the whole website.
+	+ As a **site owner**, I want the user to be greeted with a brief introduction message and a run down on how to play the game so they can easily understand the whole website.
 	+ As a **site owner**, I want the user to be able to intuitively navigate the entire site on their first visit.
 	+ As a **site owner**, I want to include links to my GitHub and LinkedIn profile so the user can view other projects I have contributed to.
 	+ As a **site owner**, I want to create an engaging, interactive experience through the quiz and site.